codewitch-honey-crisis/retro_clock/README.md

 An article covering the code is provided [here](https://github.com/codewitch-honey-crisis/retro_clock/blob/main/article.md)

-It was primarily designed for the TTGO T1 Display, but I will be adding support for more devices.
+It was primarily designed for the TTGO T1 Display, but I will be adding support for more devices eventually.

 ## Using